France Travel Inspiration

 Avignon - France

-Avignon is one of the best destinations in South of France to explore for history lovers.
-Visit Avignon’s Medieval Town, the Palace of the Popes, le Pont d’Avignon, and Le Rocher des Doms.
+Avignon is one of the best places to visit in South of France to explore for history lovers.
+Visit Avignon’s Medieval Town, the Palace of the Popes, Le Rocher des Doms and, the Pont d’Avignon.

 If you can, visit this UNESCO city during the famous Festival d’Avignon.
-The theatre festival takes place every July, with the main events held in the Palais des Papes’ courtyard.
+The theatre festival occurs every July, with the main events held in the Palais des Papes’ courtyard.

 5. Lavender Fields of Provence